-Admission process of IIMs and top MBA colleges begin from January onwards.
-So candidates must start preparing for WAT/GD and PI as soon as CAT exam is conducted.
+Admission process of IIMs and top MBA colleges have begun for 2026 batch.
+Most of the B-Schools will conduct WAT-PI between February and April 2026, so aspirants must start preparing now.
 Shiksha brings to you 13 must-do things to crack GD-PI-WAT rounds of top MBA colleges in India.

 - 13 Must-Do Things to Crack GD-PI-WAT